1944 Bombay explosion: Aftermath

 Many families lost all their belongings and were left with just the clothes on their backs.
 Thousands became destitute.
-It was estimated that about 6,000 firms were affected and 50,000 lost their jobs.
-The government took full responsibility for the disaster and monetary compensation was paid to citizens who made a claim for loss or damage to property.
+It was estimated that about 6,000 firms were affected, and 50,000 people lost their jobs.
+The government took full responsibility for the disaster, and monetary compensation was paid to citizens who made a claim for loss or damage to property.

-During periodical dredging operations to maintain the depth of the docking bays, many intact gold bars have been found, some as late as February 2011, and returned to the government.
+During periodic dredging operations to maintain the depth of the docking bays, many intact gold bars have been found, some as late as February 2011, and returned to the government.
 A live shell weighing 45 kg (100 lb) was also found in October 2011.
 The Mumbai Fire Brigade's headquarters at Byculla has a memorial to the fire fighters who died.
 National Fire Safety Week is observed across India from 14 to 21 April, in memory of the 66 firemen who died in this explosion.

 Ships lost or severely damaged

 Apart from Fort Stikine, the following vessels were sunk or severely damaged.